How Does NDR Improve Cybersecurity?

 Frequently Asked Questions

-1. What is NDR in cybersecurity?
+1. What is the role of NDR in a modern incident response playbook?